-Balance for Better Business have set actionable and progressive targets for Irish listed companies to encourage companies to address the gender balance issue on their boards as a matter of priority.
+Balance for Better Business have set actionable and progressive targets for companies listed on Euronext and for private companies in Ireland to encourage them to address the gender balance issue on their boards and leadership teams as a matter of priority.

 We are pleased to note that progress has been achieved since the initiative was launched.
-The overall percentage of women on Irish publicly listed boards has increased in the last year from 14% to 16.4% and two of the ISEQ 20 companies have appointed women to their boards for the first time.
+The overall percentage of women on Irish publicly listed boards has increased in the last year from 14% in early 2018 to 19% by 1 September 2019 and two of the ISEQ 20 companies appointed women to their boards for the first time.

 Women on Corporate Boards

 The targets are realistic but will involve a stretch for some companies.
 They have been carefully calibrated to achieve the momentum that is now needed for change.
 In order for companies to achieve or exceed the overall targets set, it is important that care is taken to ensure an appropriate percentage of female representation among new board appointments.